novasearch/wiki.novasearch.org/wiki/Installing_Software.md

 Load necessary modules:

-`$ module load cmake gnutools mkl python eigen hdf5 mvapich2_eth`
+`$ module load cmake gnutools python eigen hdf5 mvapich2_eth`

-Make sure module cuda is not loaded.
+Make sure module cuda and mkl are not loaded.

 GCC must know where the file mpi.h is.
 When the mvapich2\_eth module is loaded the environment variable CPATH is not updated.
 Update the CPATH